 Here's an email template example for hybrid email layout:

-Hybrid layouts can be used for:
+Hybrid layouts are ideal for:

-Announcement emails
+- Announcement emails

 Pros: It is perfect for showcasing the primary content with a call-to-action followed by additional information with multiple calls-to-action.